 An important host gives a great banquet, but the intended guests make excuses.
 Then other guests are invited, or even compelled to participate.
 This is the core of the parable of the great banquet.
 There are three versions of this parable, Matthew 22:1-14, Luke 14:15-24 and the gospel of Thomas 64.
 The latter version is the shortest, Matthew the longest.
-On the earlywritings.com forum Ben C. Smith recently asked himself which version would be original.
+On the earlywritings.com forum, Ben C. Smith recently asked which version was the original.
 In his opinion the versions in the gospel of Luke and the gospel of Thomas (part of the Nag Hammadi Library) are original, while the gospel of Matthew contains two additions: verse 6-7 and verse 11-14.

 In the discussion of this subject I have drawn attention to two texts that are closely connected to the banquet story.